interstitialRedirectModalTitle

 In 2021, the Cumberland Forest Project Community Fund awarded its first round of grants to local businesses and groups.
 The 17 grants, totaling more than $270,000, will fund nature-based economic and community development projects like the construction of an ADA-accessible elk-viewing tower in Tennessee, the installation of a rooftop solar system at a community center in Kentucky and new climbing routes in Virginia's Breaks Interstate Park.

-Cumberland Forest Community Fund (7:00) "We've got to make a difference."
-Grant recipients share the positive economic, community and environmental impacts that the Cumberland Forest Community Fund will help support across the southwest Virginia region.
+Cumberland Forest Community Fund (7:00) Grant recipients share the positive economic, community and environmental impacts that the Cumberland Forest Community Fund will help support across the Southwest Virginia region.

 A converted railroad car serves as based of Clinch River Adventures, an outdoor outfitter based in St. Paul, Virginia.